google/material-design-lite/README.md

 We provide 2 HTML starting points, from which you can choose:

 - `index.html` - the default starting point, containing layout and a slide-out menu
-- `basic.html` - includes no layout.
+- `basic.html` - includes no layout

 ## Tooling